This post may contain affiliate links. For more details, please see our Affiliate Disclosure .

 Instructions

-- Stage 3: The Grand Assembly : In your large salad bowl, combine the cooked and cooled farro, arugula, halved cherry tomatoes, sliced cucumber, rinsed chickpeas, and sliced red onion.
-Pour about two-thirds of the prepared vinaigrette over the salad and toss gently to coat everything evenly.
+- Grand Assembly: In a large bowl, combine cooked/cooled farro, arugula, tomatoes, cucumber, chickpeas, and red onion.
+Toss with about two-thirds of the vinaigrette.

 Notes